 Minor Checking for Injuries and/or illness.

 Weekly checklist as an owner revolves in cleaning and hygiene maintenance.
-You’ll have to make sure that your pony’s bucket is free from moulds, you’ll check their shelter’s smell, and so on.
-It may sound like a lot of work and would give you ideas to relax in Amsterdam canal tour because of the pressure, but your ponies will thank you plus you don’t have to suffer from pungent smells.
+You’ll have to make sure that your pony’s bucket is free from molds, you’ll check their shelter’s smell, and so on.
+It may sound like a lot of work and would give you ideas to relax in a tour to Amsterdam cultural sights because of the pressure, but your ponies will thank you plus you don’t have to suffer from pungent smells.
 Your weekly checklist also involves checking supplies and some handyman maintenance.

 Look for broken rails and fences

 Clean manures that attract flies